 2020 Senior Student-Athlete Awards

 The National Federation of High School Board of Directors and Citizenship Committee awards two NFHS National Award of Excellence certificates to one male and one female senior student who has displayed exemplary sportsmanship, ethics, and integrity.
 Congratulations to Madison Schaefer and Vincent Marimpietri this year’s recipients of the NFHS Award of Excellence and for embodying good citizenship, good moral character, and good sporting behavior.
 Madison was a 4 year letter winner in track and field, 4-year letter winner in fall cheerleading, 4-year letter winner in winter cheerleading, 3-year letter winner in swimming and diving, and a four year letter winner in golf.
 Madison also participated in Drama Club, NHS, Pep Club, and You’ve Got a Friend in Me.
-Madison plans to attend the Marion Military Institute on a scholarship from the Air Force Academy Falcon Foundation.
+Madison plans to attend the United States Naval Academy.
 Vincent was a 2-year letterwinner in baseball as well as a basketball letterman.
 He was also involved in Pep Club, Interact Club, and Italian Club.
 Vincent plans on attending Heidelberg University and playing baseball.

 The OHSAA Courageous Student Award brings credit to an individual that has been part of an interscholastic athletic program who deserves recognition for their courage and has overcome adversity in a positive way.
 This year’s recipient is Larry White.
 Larry is a 4-year letterman in track and field as well as a 3-year letterman in Fall and Winter Cheer.
 He is also involved in Drama club, Art club, and leader of Howland Unity-GSA.
 Larry plans to attend UNLV to continue his dancing career.